Death Benefits (DIC) Lawyers

 What types of death benefits are available to surviving family members of veterans?

 There are basically two programs that pay benefits to survivors of Veterans whose deaths were service-connected.
-These benefits are dependence and indemnity compensation (DIC) and death compensation.
+These benefits are dependents and indemnity compensation (DIC) and death compensation.

 Dependency and Indemnity Compensation & Death Compensation